-Transactions with related persons are governed by our Code of Business Ethics and Conduct, which apply to all of our associates, as well as each of our directors and certain persons performing services for us.
+Transactions with related persons are governed by our Code of Business Ethics and Conduct, which applies to all of our employees, as well as each of our directors and certain persons performing services for us.
 This code covers a wide range of potential activities, including, among others, conflicts of interest, self-dealing and related party transactions.
 Waiver of the policies set forth in this code will only be permitted when circumstances warrant.
-Such waivers for directors and executive officers, or that provide a benefit to a director or executive officer, may be made only by our Board, as a whole, or the Audit Committee and must be promptly disclosed as required by applicable law or regulation.
+Such waivers for directors and executive officers, or that provide a benefit to a director or executive officer, may be made only by the Board, as a whole, or the Audit Committee and must be promptly disclosed as required by applicable law or regulation.
 Absent such a review and approval process in conformity with the applicable guidelines relating to the particular transaction under consideration, such arrangements are not permitted.
 All related party transactions for which disclosure is required to be provided herein were approved in accordance with our Code of Business Ethics and Conduct and Whistleblower Policy.

-Other than compensation agreements and other arrangements which are described as required under "Director Compensation" and "Executive Compensation" and below, since January 1, 2019, there has not been, and there is not currently proposed, any transaction or series of similar transactions to which we were or will be a party in which the amount involved exceeded or will exceed the lesser of \$120,000 or the average of our total assets at year-end for the last two completed fiscal years and in which any director, executive officer, holder of 5% or more of any class of our capital stock, or any member of their immediate family had or will have a direct or indirect material interest.
+Other than compensation agreements and other arrangements which are described under "Executive Compensation" herein, since January 1, 2020, there has not been, and there is not currently proposed, any transaction or series of similar transactions to which we were or will be a party in which the amount involved exceeded or will exceed the lesser of \$120,000 or the average of our total assets at year-end for the last two completed fiscal years and in which any director, executive officer, holder of 5% or more of any class of our capital stock, or any member of their immediate family had or will have a direct or indirect material interest.

-On November 11, 2020, the Company entered into a Securities Purchase Agreement (the "Private Placement SPA") with certain institutional and accredited investors (the "SPA Purchasers"), including Iroquois Master Fund Ltd. ("IMF") and its affiliate, Iroquois Capital Investment Group, LLC ("ICIG") Intracoastal Capital, LLC ("Intracoastal" and Mainfield Enterprises Inc. ("Mainfield"), pursuant to which the Company agreed to issue and sell to the SPA Purchasers certain securities in a private placement (the "Private Placement").
-In connection with the Private Placement, IMF and ICIG received an aggregate of 1,040,540 shares (520,270 after giving effect to the Reverse Split) of the Company's common stock, 1,040,540 Pre-Funded Warrants (520,270 after giving effect to the Reverse Split); Intracoastal received 729,729 shares (364,865 after giving effect to the Reverse Split) in the Company's common stock, and 729,729 Investor Warrants (364,865 after giving effect to the Reverse Split) and Mainfield received 1,081,081 shares (540,541 after giving effect to the Reverse Split) of the Company's common stock, and 1,081,081 Investor Warrants (540,541 after giving effect to the Reverse Split).
+On November 11, 2020, the Company entered into a Securities Purchase Agreement (the "Private Placement SPA") with certain institutional and accredited investors (the "SPA Purchasers"), including IMF and its affiliate, ICIG, Intracoastal Capital, LLC ("Intracoastal") and Mainfield Enterprises Inc. ("Mainfield"), pursuant to which the Company agreed to issue and sell to the SPA Purchasers certain securities in a private placement (the "Private Placement").
+In connection with the Private Placement, IMF and ICIG received an aggregate of 1,040,540 shares of Common Stock (520,270 after giving effect to the Reverse Split), 1,040,540 pre-funded warrants to purchase shares of Common Stock (520,270 after giving effect to the Reverse Split) and warrants to purchase 2,081,020 shares of Common Stock (1,040,510 after giving effect to the Reverse Split); Intracoastal received 729,729 shares of Common Stock (364,865 after giving effect to the Reverse Split), and Warrants to purchase 729,729 shares of Common Stock (364,865 after giving effect to the Reverse Split), and Mainfield received 1,081,081 shares of Common Stock (540,541 after giving effect to the Reverse Split), and warrants to purchase 1,081,081 shares of Common Stock (540,541 after giving effect to the Reverse Split).

-MyMD Florida Related Party Transactions
+Related Party Transactions of MyMD Florida